Fried cheese: History

 Fried cheese was a popular dish in Cairo during the Middle Ages, and remained a part of the cuisine under Ottoman rule.
 Since then, its popularity has decreased.

 Dishes

 Fried cheese curds are made from cheese curds and often served with a dipping sauce.

 Queso frito 'fried cheese' has many variations.
 Spanish versions sometimes use paprika.
 It is also found in Central American cuisine.

 Malakoff is a Swiss-fried cheese dish.

 Mozzarella sticks are slices of mozzarella cheese that are battered or coated in bread crumbs and then deep-fried or pan-fried.
 The dish can also be baked, rather than fried.

 Saganaki is a Greek-fried cheese dish prepared in a small copper pan.

+In Israel, the main way to prepare halloumi cheese is by frying it with olive oil in the pan, unlike the rest of the countries where grilling is the main way to do so.